 When it comes to healthy veins, it is important to avoid over-exerting yourself so as not to strain your veins or aggravate swelling.
 Keep in mind that though exercise cannot make varicose veins go away, it can help ease the uncomfortable symptoms you may be feeling.

-If you are interesting in receiving more information on varicose vein treatment, call the vein specialists at Northern Illinois Vein Clinic today at (815) 315-1894 to schedule your next appointment.
+If you are interested in receiving more information on varicose vein treatment, call the vein specialists at Northern Illinois Vein Clinic today at (815) 315-1894 to schedule your next appointment.